J. E. Goodson: Mormon years

 Goodson would return to Canada in early November 1837 and begin making plans to permanently settle in the United States.
 He and Margaret would start their journey in the spring or summer of 1838.
 Goodson applied for permanent U.S. citizenship upon crossing into Erie County, Ohio.
 Goodson and Margaret would also have their first child, Mary Hope, while living in Ohio.
 When Joseph Smith was chased out of Kirtland, Ohio, to Far West, Missouri, the rest of the Mormon families in the Kirtland area followed suit.
 Goodson and his family were not part of this group, likely wanting to wait for Margaret to have their child, but by early 1839 they would move to Carrollton, Missouri.
-After persecution by mobs, they would eventually move to Far West, Missouri, to be safer near the main body of the church.
-On April 26, 1839, at a Latter Day Saint meeting in Far West, Missouri, Goodson and his family were officially excommunicated from the church along with Isaac Russell and others.
+After persecution by mobs, they would eventually move to Far West, to be safer near the main body of the church.
+On April 26, 1839, at a Latter Day Saint meeting in Far West, Goodson and his family were officially excommunicated from the church along with Isaac Russell and others.
 Russell, Margaret Goodson's uncle, had been accused of starting an offshoot branch of the church.
 This happened as the Saints were fleeing Missouri in the winter of 1838–39.
 Russell's name would be cleared by the church years later because it was deemed he had not performed any of the acts for which he had been charged.
-Apostles present at the meeting are Brigham Young, Heber C. Kimball, Orson Pratt, John E. Page, and John Taylor.
+Apostles present at the meeting were Brigham Young, Heber C. Kimball, Orson Pratt, John E. Page, and John Taylor.
 Goodson signed his name to a letter that he personally witnessed the excommunication hearing.